lvillasen/Muon-Decay-Real-Data/README.md

 # Muon-Decay-Real-Data
-This app measures the muon lifetime by using real data taken with a liquid-scintillator detector and a RedPitaya STEMLab 125-14 board.
+This app measures the muon lifetime by using real data taken with a liquid-scintillation detector and a RedPitaya STEMLab 125-14 board.

 The data used were taken with the app described in